Galba: Public service

 Galba became praetor in about 30, then governor of Aquitania for about a year, then consul in 33.
-In 39 the emperor Caligula learned of a plot against himself in which Gnaeus Cornelius Lentulus Gaetulicus, the general of the Upper German legions, was an important figure; Caligula installed Galba in the post held by Gaetulicus.
+In 39 the emperor Caligula learned of a plot against himself in which Gnaeus Cornelius Lentulus Gaetulicus, the general of the legions of Germania Superior, was an important figure; Caligula installed Galba in the post held by Gaetulicus.
 According to one report Galba ran alongside Caligula's chariot for twenty miles.
-As commander of the legions of Upper Germany, Galba gained a reputation as a disciplinarian.
+As commander of the legions of Germania Superior, Galba gained a reputation as a disciplinarian.
 Suetonius writes that Galba was advised to take the throne following the assassination of Caligula in 41, but loyally served Caligula's uncle and successor Claudius (r.
 41–54); this story may simply be fictional.
 Galba was appointed as governor of Africa in 44 or 45.
 He retired at an uncertain time during the reign of Claudius, possibly in 49.
 He was recalled in 59 or 60 by the emperor Nero (r.
 54–68) to govern Hispania.

 A rebellion against Nero was orchestrated by Gaius Julius Vindex in Gaul on the anniversary of the death of Nero's mother, Agrippina the Younger, in 68.
 Shortly afterwards Galba, in rebellion against Nero, rejected the title "General of Caesar" in favor of "General of The Senate and People of Rome".
 He was supported by the imperial official Tigellinus.
 At midnight on 8 June, another imperial official, Nymphidius Sabinus, falsely announced to the Praetorian Guard that Nero had fled to Egypt, and the Senate proclaimed Galba emperor.
 Nero then committed assisted suicide with help from his secretary.